Jasper County, Missouri: County organization

-Cave Spring School, the site of Jasper County circuit court in 1865, is located at 4323 County Road 4 near La Russell.
+Cave Spring School, the site of Jasper County Circuit Court in 1865, is located at 4323 County Road 4 near La Russell.

 At the outset of the war Chenault, by then a circuit court judge, moved with his family to Texas.
 Following the Battle of Carthage, on July 12, 1861, Crawford was elected Lieutenant Colonel of the 13th Missouri Cavalry Regiment and 5th Missouri Infantry, both of the 8th Division, Missouri State Guard.
 They were part of the Confederate States Army (CSA), although Missouri remained with the Union.
 After leading the 13th Cavalry Regiment into numerous battles, in a command that included two of his sons in first lieutenant and quartermaster ranks, Crawford moved his noncombatant family to Texas for safety.

-He served as a recruiter for the Confederate Army in Missouri, a post he was nominated for by Waldo P. Johnson, formerly a United States Senator from Missouri in a letter to Missouri governor-in-exile Claiborne Fox Jackson dated October 24, 1862.
+He served as a recruiter for the Confederate Army in Missouri, a post he was nominated for by Waldo P. Johnson, formerly a United States senator from Missouri in a letter to Missouri governor-in-exile Claiborne Fox Jackson dated October 24, 1862.

 By the start of the American Civil War in 1861, there were several small river mill settlements, some mining camps, and about nine or ten towns (seven platted) in Jasper County, Missouri.
 The county seat of Carthage, Missouri had an estimated population of between four and five hundred at that time.
-The newer brick courthouse was used as a hospital during the American Civil War and was destroyed by fire during fighting in October 1863.
+The newer brick courthouse was used as a hospital during the Civil War and was destroyed by fire during fighting in October 1863.
 By the end of the war, Carthage had been evacuated and completely destroyed, and much of Jasper County laid in ruins.
 Other than military tribunals, no courts were held in Jasper County between May 11, 1861, and October 10, 1865.

 By order of the Governor in 1865, the courthouse was relocated to the pioneer schoolhouse at Cave Springs (near present-day La Russell, Missouri), with John C. Price of Mount Vernon appointed as the circuit court judge.
 Price later (before?) served as treasurer of the United States under President James Buchanan.
 The county court operated in other temporary locations within the county until the current Jasper County Courthouse was constructed on Carthage square in the mid-1890s.

 The county adopted an official flag in 2001, which was unveiled during the county's 160th birthday celebration.
 The flag depicts the county courthouse surrounded by 15 stars, representing Jasper County's 15 townships.
 The center blue and red stars memorialize the struggle in Jasper County during the Civil War years, including the Battle of Carthage in 1861 and second battle in 1863.